Ghost numbers of Group Algebras: The generating hypothesis and the ghost projective class

 we get a ghost $\phi_M: M \to U_M$.
 The map $\phi_M$ is a (weakly) universal ghost in the sense that every ghost out of $M$ factors though it, but the factorization is not necessarily unique.
 It follows easily that $(\cF,\cG)$ forms a projective class in $\StMod{kG}$.
 This is called the \dfn{ghost projective class}.

 While the ghost projective class is the focus of this paper, some of our results apply to any projective class, so we mention two other examples at this point: The \dfn{simple ghost projective class} is the projective class whose projectives are generated by all simple objects, and it was proposed for study in~\cite{GH general} as a way to avoid focusing on $\thick k$.
 And the \dfn{strong ghost projective class} is the projective class whose ideal consists of the maps which are ghosts under restriction to every subgroup.
-(See~\cite{sgh} for more on this topic.)
+The last example has been studied by Carlson, Chebolu and Min\'a\v{c} in work in progress, and all three of the projective classes defined above are studied in~\cite{CW}.

 For any projective class $(\cP, \cI)$, there is a sequence of \dfn{derived projective classes} $(\cP_n,\cI^n)$~\cite{Chr}.
 The ideal $\cI^n$ consists of all $n$-fold composites of maps in $\cI$, and $X$ is in $\cP_n$ if and only if it is a retract of an object $M$ that sits inside a cofibre sequence $P \to M \to Q$ with $P \in \cP_1=\cP$ and $Q \in \cP_{n-1}$.
 For $n=0$, we let $\cP_0$ consist of all zero objects and $\cI^0$ consist of all maps in $\T$.
 The \dfn{length} $\len_{\cP}(X)$ of an object $X$ of $\T$ with respect to $(\cP, \cI)$ is the smallest $n$ such that $X$ is in $\cP_n$, if this exists.
 The fact that each pair $(\cP_n, \cI^n)$ is a projective class implies that the length of $X$ is equal to the smallest $n$ such that every map in $\cI^n$ with domain $X$ is trivial.